 Speakers sound unnatural and hollow, with no bass.

-The Dell Pro Max 16 is an excellent workstation laptop.
-It's available with Intel Arrow Lake CPUs and discrete NVIDIA GPUs, which are powerful enough to handle demanding workloads like 3D modeling, AI development, and LLMs.
+The Dell Pro Max 16 is a decent workstation laptop.
+It's available with Intel Arrow Lake CPUs and discrete NVIDIA GPUs, which are powerful enough to handle demanding workloads, AI development, and LLMs, but struggle with 3D animations.
 RAM and storage are user-replaceable, so you can easily add or upgrade later.
-Its excellent port selection includes Thunderbolt 4s, an HDMI, and a gigabit Ethernet port, allowing you to quickly transfer files—locally or online—and connect multiple external displays.
+The excellent port selection includes Thunderbolt 4s, an HDMI, and a gigabit Ethernet port, allowing you to quickly transfer files, locally or online, and connect multiple external displays.
 You can do some color-critical work like photo and video editing, but only if you get the QHD+ panel and work exclusively in the sRGB color space.

 CPU and discrete GPU can handle demanding workloads.